-Retail (A1) food & drink (A2, A3) (as component of mixed use scheme), residential (C3), student accommodation (sui generis).

-Development should provide an attractive and active frontage to Alfreton Road and be carefully designed to preserve and enhance the Gamble Street and Alfreton Road Conservation Area.
-The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
-Within Minerals Safeguarding Area - prior notification required but not considered to be a barrier to development.
+Proposed use: Site Area (ha): Retail (A1) food & drink (A2, A3) (as component of mixed use scheme), residential (C3), student 1.2 accommodation (sui generis).
+Ward: Development principles: Radford Development should provide an attractive and active frontage to Alfreton Road and be carefully designed to preserve and enhance the Gamble Street and Alfreton Road Conservation Area.
+The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the Address: groundwater resource.
+Within Minerals Safeguarding Area - prior notification required but not considered Denman to be a barrier to development.
+Street Current Use: Part cleared/ vacant

-PA42 Ilkeston Road - Radford Mill
+SR35 Ilkeston Road - Radford Mill